R-driste/magicglove/readme.md

 Hello!
 My name is Dristi Roy and here is my submission for a grant to create and program my magic glove.
 I plan to program this for interactive signage projects such as a collaboration with my projector.
 Ideally will be granted from 4pts-6pts

+This glove features 4 flex sensors, 4 magnetometers, capacitive pads attached to each finger and a magnet on the thumb, one primary MPU6050 to function as a cursor, an oled to display sensor data, and optionally programmable switches+leds.

+How will this work on a glove?
+The answer is incredibly thin wires as well as conductive thread that will be sewn into the cloth.

 ### Schematic
 ![Screenshot 3](assets/scheme.png)